mendhak/gpslogger/README.md

 GPSLoggingService is where all the work happens.
 This service talks to the location providers (network and satellite).
 It sets up timers and alarms for the next GPS point to be requested.
 It passes location info to the various loggers so that they can write files.
-It also invokes the auto-uploaders so that they may send their files to Dropbox, etc.
+It also invokes the auto-uploaders so that they may send their files to OSM, etc.

 It also passes information to the Event Bus.